browsermedia/bcms_settings/README.markdown

     config.client = "Widgets INC"
     config.url = "http://example.com"
     config.sections = %w[A B C]
     config.url
     => "http://example.com
     config.delete("url")
     config.url
     => nil

-In reality, 'registering a module' only creates an object where to store values, so you can request sorage to the Settings module for whatever porpose you like, povinding that:
+In the background, what 'registering a module' does is create an object where to store values, so you can request storage to the Settings module for whatever porpose you like, povinding that:

 1. The name you are trying to register is a valid BrowserCMS module name and a valid Ruby method identifier, so this is valid:

       Cms::Settings.register("bcms_my_config")